wealthscope/wealthscope-partner-sdk/README.md

 1. The client must be able to generate and retrieve a RS512 JWT token.
 1. The client must support the latest web browsers, and have JavaScript enabled.
 1. The client must possess a partner name.
 Speak to your Wealthscope contact for more information.
-1. The client must have shared a RSA SHA-512 public key with Wealthscope.
+1. The client must have a RSA SHA-512 private key shared by Wealthscope.
 Speak to your Wealthscope contact for more information.

 # Wealthscope SDK Documentation